Acting rank

-An acting rank is a designation that allows a soldier to assume a military rank—usually higher and usually temporary.
+An acting rank is a designation that allows military personnel to assume a higher military rank, which is usually temporary.
 They may assume that rank either with or without the pay and allowances appropriate to that grade, depending on the nature of the acting promotion.
 An acting officer may be ordered back to the previous grade.
-This situation may arise when a lower-ranking officer is called upon to replace a senior officer, or fill a position higher than the current rank held.
+This situation may arise when a lower-ranking officer is called upon to replace a senior officer, or fill a position higher than the incumbent rank.

-Address

-When addressing an individual with an acting rank, the person should be addressed as if the full rank were held.
-For example, a member who is an acting master seaman would be addressed as "Master Seaman Smith", and not "Acting Master Seaman Smith" ("acting" is a designation, not a rank).
-In writing, the acting nature of the rank may or may not be spelled out, so that forms such as "acting captain", "captain (acting)" or "captain" are used.
-Documents dealing with rank, seniority and promotion will tend to spell out the acting nature of the rank, and informal documents will tend to avoid it, but there is no general rule.